Pumpkin Crumb Cake Muffins

 Made with basic ingredients, these pumpkin muffins come together quickly.

-- Make crumb topping.
-Spoon this onto each muffin, pressing the crumbs into the tops.
+Make the crumb topping.
+Spoon it evenly onto each muffin, pressing the crumbs into the tops.
+Bake, then whisk the 3 icing ingredients together.
+Drizzle and serve.

 Pumpkin Spice Crumb Topping